gsoft-inc/wl-squide/docs/guides/setup-msw.md

 );
 ```

-## Delay the routes rendering until MSW is started
+### Delay routes rendering until the service is started

-Then, update the host application code to delay the rendering of the application routes until MSW is started.
-This is done by activating the `waitForMsw` property of the [AppRouter](../reference/routing/appRouter.md) component:
+Finally, update the host application code to delay the rendering of the routes until MSW is started.
+This is done by setting the `waitForMsw` property of the [AppRouter](../reference/routing/appRouter.md) component to `true`:

 ```tsx !#8 host/src/App.tsx
 import { AppRouter } from "@squide/firefly";